RohitBandaru/rohitbandaru.github.io/_posts/2023-02-21-Scaling-Deep-Learning.md

 In the [PipeDream](https://arxiv.org/abs/1806.03377) paper, Harlap et al. show that we can further reduce idle time by interleaving forward and backward operations.

-{% include figure.liquid loading="eager" path="assets/img/blog/scaling_ml/pipedream.png" alt="pipedream" source="https://arxiv.org/abs/1806.03377"%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/scaling_ml/pipedream.png" alt="pipedream" source="https://arxiv.org/abs/1806.03377"%}

 However, this eliminates gradient synchronization.
 Even eliminating batches above 4, we get the same utilization as GPipe parallelism, just in a different order.
 For many of the backward passes, a stale version of the model parameters is used.
 Gradient synchronization is an important tradeoff in all types of ML parallelism.

 In analyzing utilization, we have been assuming that forward and backward computations are equivalent.
 Backward passes tend to take more time.
 If we interleave operations as to always prioritize backward passes, we can get a utilization gain.
 From AWS Sagemaker [documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/model-parallel-core-features.html):

-{% include figure.liquid loading="eager" path="assets/img/blog/scaling_ml/pipedream1.png" alt="without backward prioritization" source="https://docs.aws.amazon.com/sagemaker/latest/dg/model-parallel-core-features.html"%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/scaling_ml/pipedream1.png" alt="without backward prioritization" source="https://docs.aws.amazon.com/sagemaker/latest/dg/model-parallel-core-features.html"%}

 The idle time here is 1 forward pass and 1 backward pass.

-{% include figure.liquid loading="eager" path="assets/img/blog/scaling_ml/pipedream2.png" alt="with backward prioritization" source="https://docs.aws.amazon.com/sagemaker/latest/dg/model-parallel-core-features.html"%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/scaling_ml/pipedream2.png" alt="with backward prioritization" source="https://docs.aws.amazon.com/sagemaker/latest/dg/model-parallel-core-features.html"%}

 With backward prioritization, the idle time for GPU 0 is 3 forward passes.
 This effect will be increased with more GPUs.
 There are many tradeoffs in parallel ML, such as communication between model layers, the memory overhead of forward and backward passes, different model splits, staleness, etc. We are only covering the high-level intuitions to achieve fast and effective training of large models.